 Dominica Boydell – Our Lady Queen of Peace Catholic Primary School, Australia

-Dominica Boiydell goes above and beyond on many levels as an educator.
+Dominica Boydell goes above and beyond on many levels as an educator.
 In this crazy year, she has inspired her Year 4 students, being organised and on top of her game.
-Dominica’s class preparation during this time was the envy of her colleagues, while she also skillfully managed the added responsibility of WHS for the staff and students.
+Dominica’s class preparation during this time was the envy of her colleagues, while she also skilfully managed the added responsibility of WHS for the staff and students.
 During 2021 a different style of teaching was developed at the school and Dominica took this in her stride, delivering exceptionally creative teaching methods.
 In particular, with a special needs student in her class, she has reconfigured worksheets so that they could be read and delivered seamlessly.
 Dominica has shown true adaptability and care for her role this year and is a champion teacher in the eyes of many.

 Judy Cross – Ngāti Toa School, New Zealand

 After 40 years in education, Judy Cross is treasured by her colleagues as “the most organised, motivated, energetic and amazing teacher who goes well above and beyond”.
 Despite the disruption of lockdown, Judy ensured her class had work available online immediately and spent a great deal of time checking in with each individual student.
 As the key organiser in the school’s Fun Run fundraiser, Judy directly contributed to the support of some of the school’s families in need, as well as the 2022 school camp, raising a significant amount of money.
 Judy also enjoys the role of encouraging cultural expression and celebration within the school and helped organise the school’s first Matariki celebration in 2021 to great success.
 As one of Judy’s colleagues put it: “without her organisation and knowledge, a lot of extra-curricular things wouldn’t happen.
 She is the real MVP!”.